 Susan Greenwald, M.A.
 Ed., has degrees in special education from the University of Arizona and Arizona State University.
-She is an educator with many years of successful teaching experience and has written five books directed at teaching mastery of math facts and other mathematics skills.
+She is an educator with many years of successful teaching experience and has written five books directed at helping children master math facts and other mathematics skills.
 Greenwald believes that after demonstrating understanding of computation, every student should be taught a way to memorize the math facts.
 This will allow them to succeed in higher-level math without having to count on fingers or use number lines or charts to get answers.
-Her latest book, Ten Divided by Five Is Not Five: Using Multiplication to Make Division Easy is now in educational stores around the U.S.!
+Her latest book, Ten Divided by Five Is Not Five: Using Multiplication to Make Division Easy is now available in many educational and bookstores around the U.S.!

 Greenwald taught special education in both private and public schools including the Cherry Creek School District in Colorado and the Paradise Valley School District in Arizona.
 Through her private practice, she has worked with elementary and middle school students of all levels and abilities.
 The methods, strategies, and worksheets in her books developed from a need to help her own students succeed in math.